HarrisonWismer/DeepLabV3-HistologySegmentation/README.md

 ## Running Overview
 There are only 3 executables total in this repositoty:
 1. train.py -> Used to train a model from scratch.
 2. predict_whole_image.py -> Used to create a prediction mask given a whole slide image.
 3. visualize_results.py -> Used to overlay the prediction mask on the original image in an interactive napari viewer.

 ## 1. train.py
 This is likely the first script you will run, as it trains and saves a DeepLabV3+ model to be later used for prediction tasks.
 To run this script, after cloning this repository make sure to copy all of your training images into the training_data/imgs folder and all of you training masks into the training_data/masks folder.
 If these folders are empty, the model will not train.

+#### Training Data Generation From H&E Images:
+In order to avoid the generally large sizes of H&E images, and to provide the model with enough example images for training, a tiling approach was used to create many training tiles to train the model with.
+This was done in QuPath where whole-slide annotations were present and overlaid over their corresponding regions in the original image.
+A script was used to tile the entire image using a specified tile size.
+Pairs of tiles consisting of the original image tile and its corresponding mask were saved and placed in the "imgs" and "masks" folders for training.
+It is a good idea to remember the tile size used during this process, as we will need it later to compute downsampling values during prediction.

 The optional parameters for train.py are:
 * image_size -i -> The input size for each image for the model.
 For an integer n specified, each image will be scaled to (n x n).